-The Counseling Services Speakers’ Bureau is available to serve faculty and staff of the college by reaching out to students via classroom visits, lunch & learn presentations, student or college organizations, etc. The goal of the Speakers’ Bureau is to offer information to students that can help them in their academic pursuits as well as personal growth.
+The Counseling Services Speakers’ Bureau is available to serve faculty and staff of the college by reaching out to students via classroom visits, lunch and learn presentations, student or college organizations, etc. The goal of the Speakers’ Bureau is to offer information to students that can help them in their academic pursuits as well as personal growth.

 The Speakers’ Bureau consists of counselors on staff at the college who can present on a variety of topics, including Counseling & Advising 101, Healthy Relationships, Domestic Violence Awareness, Effective Communication, Goal Setting, Stress Management, and Time Management, to name a few.